ClubCloudTech/myvideoroom-wordpress-plugin/my-video-room/readme.txt

 Requires at least: 5.6
 Tested up to: 5.7
 Contributors: clubcloud
-Tags: video chat, video conference, video call, web conferencing, video meeting, web conferencing, video
+Tags: video for woocommerce, video for buddypress, buddypress video, virtual office, woocommerce video, video conference, video call, web conferencing, video meeting, video conferencing
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Video meeting for your site.
-Allows you to embed highly configurable and secure video chat/meeting functions into any site.
+Video for BuddyPress, video for WooCommerce, Video meetings embeded in to your site.

 == Description ==
-Integrate video with E-Commerce, Social Networking and Bookings.
+Integrate video with BuddyPress profiles and groups, Integrates video with WooCommerce with video-store, Basket sharing and video bookings.
 ClubCloud brings to market a novel video conferencing plugin that allows for diverse integration with, otherwise quite separated, website functionality.
 The MyVideoRoom Plugin enables you to not just add video chat or meeting functionality to a website but to fully embed it into the wider functions of any platform.

 Features include:

+* WooCommerce integration with video assisted buying & Basket share
+* BuddyPress integration with dedicated video rooms for users and groups
+* Site conference video rooms
 * 1-to-1 or multiway meetings
 * Up to 30 participants per meeting (more can be catered for on request)
 * Custom security features including role level control.